 Appraisal Report Fee

 Appraisal report showing the value of the property is obligatory before the title deed transfer in sales done to foreigners.
 The cost of the SPK validated appraisal report is approximately 1.500 TL depending on the city and features of the property.
 Buyers pay this fee directly to the SPK validated expert.
-Completion of valuation report lasts 2 - 3 days.
+Completion of the valuation report lasts 2 - 3 days.
 (Read more about the Appraisal report here)

 Title Deed (Tapu) Transfer Fees

 The General Directorate of Land Registry and Cadastre carries out the conveyance procedure.
 Both the buyer and seller must be present unless either side has given Power of Attorney for the final signature.